pyeventsourcing/eventsourcing/README.md

 ### Step 3: Application

-Although we can do everything at the module level, an application object brings things together.

-The application has an event store, and can have entity repositories.
+Although we can do everything at the module level, an application object brings everything together.
+In the example below, the application has an event store, and an entity repository.

 Most importantly, the application has a persistence policy.
 The persistence policy firstly subscribes to receive events when they are published, and it